 A woman getting molecular breast imaging is positioned in a similar way as with mammography.
 Each breast is pressed between 2 plates and the machine takes images.

-Breast-specific gamma imaging (BSGI) is a molecular breast imaging technique.
+- Breast-specific gamma imaging (BSGI).
 The radioactive tracers used in BSGI emit gamma rays that are tracked by a special camera.

 BSGI and PEM are not part of breast cancer screening guidelines.